 The final leg of the walk took us from beautiful Carlisle to the remote coast of North Cumbria at Bowness-on-Solway.
 We are staying there tonight before beginning our journey home tomorrow (via Newcastle).
 Amazingly our digs have a wicked view of the Scottish coastline and the setting sun – see picture above which was taken from our room.
 It was pretty surreal to have finished 6 days of torturous walking but also to be able to look at such a wonderful view of the country in which I was born.

-Some people say this leg of the walk is pretty boring but Chris and I disagree.
+Some people say final leg of the walk is pretty boring but Chris and I disagree.
 Yes it’s flat but the first half is a wonderful mix of colour and open greenery much of it along the River Eden.
-The second half was interesting as there’s quite a lot of history and of course the excitement of finishing the walk.
-There’s a 3 mile straight stretch of military road when the Firth initially comes into view.
+The second half was interesting as there’s quite a lot of history (Scotland vs England battles past) and of course the excitement of finishing the walk.
+There’s a 3 mile straight stretch of military road when the Solway Firth initially comes into view.
 As you can actually see the road disappearing into the horizon, it’s mentally punishing.
 Moreover, whilst it seems like the walk is coming to an end at this point, there’s still 90 minutes of solid walking ahead.
 There isn’t much actual wall on display but there is strong evidence of its location, particularly on the 3 mile section of straight road.